ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-header/readme.md

 Important considerations:

 - Dynamic menu fetching via the Ontario Header API (`fetchOntarioMenu`) is browser-only.
 This will not execute during SSR, and no menu will be rendered until hydration.
-- To avoid empty menus during SSR, pass a predefined menuItems array via props or disable the dynamic menu with `disable-dynamic-menu="true"`.
 - Language detection (`document.documentElement.lang`, `window`, etc.) is also only available after hydration.
 Default language will be used until hydration completes.
 To ensure the correct language is rendered during SSR, explicitly pass the language prop.
 - Internal state updates (like `menuToggle`, `searchToggle`) are interactive and require JavaScript.
 These elements will not function without hydration.
 - If your framework allows, consider using `client:only` or `useEffect` (React) to delay rendering this component until after hydration in SSR-critical apps.

 > **Best Practice**:
 >
-> Use static menuItems for SSR environments and enable the dynamic menu only when client-side rendering is guaranteed.
+> Use static `menuItems` for SSR environments and enable the dynamic menu only when client-side rendering is guaranteed.

 <!-- Auto Generated Below -->